Find Affordable College Courses

 Read More…

-Out of the 17 schools in North Carolina that were part of this year’s ranking, Lenoir - Rhyne University landed the # 5 spot on the list.
-Lenoir - Rhyne University is a small private not-for-profit school located in the small city of Hickory.
+The in-demand master’s degree programs at Lenoir - Rhyne University helped the school earn the #5 place on this year’s ranking of the most popular allied health professions schools in North Carolina.
+Lenoir - Rhyne University is a small private not-for-profit school located in the city of Hickory.

 About 69% of the students majoring in allied health at the school are women while 31% are male.